 The Understanding Ourselves Study is an ongoing mixed methods study examining the identity development process of Black queer men.
 The goals of this study are to (1) understand what healthy identity looks like among Black queer men and (2) examine which experiences facilitate or hinder the identity development process among this group.

-Black Men and Family Relationships Study
+Black Family Relationships Study

 Savoring among LGBTQ+ Individuals

 Savoring is the capacity to attend to experiences and to intentionally engage in thoughts and behaviors to regulate positive feelings that arise from those experiences.
 Given the dearth of research examining savoring among LGBTQ+ individuals, the purpose of this project is to explore the relationships between this psychological strength, minority stress, identity, and health.